 Unsupportive Birth Father

-This is the most common scenario because many birth mothers usually wouldn’t choose adoption if their child had a father figure in his or her life.
-This void left by the birth father is often the main reasons birthmothers choose adoption, sometimes even more so than financial struggles.
+This is the most common scenario because many birth mothers choose adoption so their child can grow up in a two-parent household.
+This void left by the birth father is often the main reasons birth mothers choose adoption, sometimes even more so than financial struggles.

 Unknown Birth Father

 Even if the birth father is unknown, the court can still proceed to relinquish any of the possible birth fathers’ rights, although state laws vary greatly.
-Your social worker will explain the state laws to you and how the adoption process works when the birth father is unknown or unable to be located.
+Your social worker will explain the state laws to you and how to pursue adoption when the father is unknown or unable to be located.

-The man named by the birth mother as the birth father is known as the “putative father.”
+The man that you identify as the birth father is known as the “putative father.”
 The putative father is sought by the agency and attorney to relinquish his parental rights in most adoptions.
 If he denies being the father, he has three possible choices of action based on state laws:

 - Relinquish his parental rights by writing that “he doesn’t believe he is the father, but if he is, he relinquishes any rights.”

 - Ignore the court and agency’s attempts at serving him consent papers to relinquish his rights, in which the court would then involuntarily terminate his rights.

 - Take a DNA test to disprove his paternity.
 This option is rare and usually not necessary.

 The relinquishment of the birth father’s parental rights can be a complicated process because of the each state’s intricate laws.
 This, however, isn’t something you should concern yourself with, as the national agency you place with will take care of all of the legalities associated with the adoption.